New York City schools to make sex education mandatory

 | NEW YORK

-NEW YORK New York City public schools will teach mandatory sex education classes to all middle- and high school students, part of a citywide initiative to help reduce teenage pregnancies, officials said on Wednesday.
+NEW YORK New York City public schools will teach mandatory sex education classes to all middle- and high school students, part of a citywide initiative to help minority students who are most likely to have unplanned pregnancies, officials said on Wednesday.

 The required classes, the first mandated sex education in nearly two decades, will be taught to children as young as 11 years old and tackle such topics as the proper use of condoms and ways to resist unwelcome sexual advances.